rhomobile/rhomobile-docs/docs/en/edge/guide/rhom_ruby.md

     :::ruby
     Rhom::Rhom.database_fullclient_reset_and_logout

-**NOTE: If you receive a sync error "Unknown client" message in your sync callback, this means that the RhoConnect server no longer knows about the client and a `Rhom::Rhom.database_fullclient_reset_and_logout` is recommended.
-This error requires proper intervention in your app so you can handle the state before resetting the client.
-For example, your sync notification could contain the following:**
+**NOTE: If the sync error "Unknown client" is displayed in the sync callback, this means that the RhoConnect server no longer knows about the client and a `Rhom::Rhom.database_fullclient_reset_and_logout` is recommended.
+This error requires proper intervention in the app to handle the state before resetting the client.
+For example, a sync notification could contain the following:**

     :::ruby
     if @params['error_message'].downcase == 'unknown client'